wsu-csc-capstone/wsu-csc-capstone.github.io/_docs/course-structure/deliverables.md

 and create a detailed requirements document.
 This will form the basis for work they must complete by the end of the semester.
-3. **Design Document** - Once requirements have been collected, the student teams must design out how they will build there software.
-This includes a wealth of diagrams showing to flow of the various use cases their solution must support.
+3. **Design Document** - Once requirements have been collected, the student teams must design out how they will build their software.
+This includes a wealth of diagrams showing the flow of the various use cases their solution must support.
 4. **Test Plan** - The students must create a detailed test document demonstrating how to test the many use cases inside of their application.
 5. **Deployment Document** - Finally, the teams must document how to deploy their software onto a new piece of hardware.

 ## Project Milestones
-1. **Alpha** - Students must present a working prototype demonstrating they understand the requirements and have connected all the major components.
+1. **Alpha** - Students must present a working prototype demonstrating that they understand the requirements and have connected all the major components.
-2. **Beta** - Students present a near final version of there application.
-At this point the applications should be *feature complete* and all that is left is testing, styling, and debugging.
+2. **Beta** - Students present a near final version of their application.
+At this point, the applications should be *feature complete* and all that is left is testing, styling, and debugging.
 3. **Final Presentation** - Students present their final project in a fully